-Genetic and Clinical Studies
+Genetic and clinical studies

-The phenotypic features of the four affected siblings (3 females and 1 male, aged 10-25 years; Fig. 1A individuals III:3, III:5, III:7 and III:13) include: macrocephaly, tall stature, obesity, hypotonia, mild to moderate intellectual disability, behavioural problems, and a distinctive facial appearance.
-Whole genome SNP genotyping and exome sequencing of DNA samples taken with informed consent under regionally-approved protocols excluded mutations in known genes, or candidate new genes, associated with neurodevelopmental disorders.
-Subsequent studies defined a heterozygous c.2312G>A substitution in DNMT3A, resulting in a p.(Arg771GIn) substitution associated with TBRS as the cause of the condition, and full clinical details are described in Xin et al 2017 (Xin et al. 2017).
-Further testing revealed mosaicism for the DNMT3A c.2312G>A variant in the father, and Xin et al. (Xin et al. 2017), demonstrated pathogenic variant load varied in different tissue types.
+The phenotypic features of the four affected siblings (three females and one male, aged 10-25 yr) (Fig. 1A, individuals III:3, III:5, III:7, and III:13) include macrocephaly, tall stature, hypotonia, mild to moderate ID, behavioral problems, and a distinctive facial appearance.
+Whole-genome SNP genotyping and exome sequencing of DNA samples taken with informed consent under regionally approved protocols excluded pathogenic variants in known genes, or candidate new genes, associated with neurodevelopmental disorders.
+Subsequent studies defined a heterozygous c.2312G > A variant in DNMT3A, resulting in a p.(Arg771Gln) substitution, as the cause of the condition.
+Full clinical details are previously described (Xin et al. 2017).
+Further testing revealed mosaicism for the DNMT3A c.2312G > A variant in the father, and Xin et al. (2017) showed pathogenic variant load varied in different tissue types.